OPTIMI HOME & CLASSROOM: Modernising Methods in Age-Old Industry

 “We mostly work with local suppliers and we like to support locally where we can.
 We do work with international partners, especially on the IT side, but as a proudly South African company working with local partners is our choice.

 “We build the majority of our own systems but we do use a whole range of suppliers and partners to ensure excellence.
-We are selling directly to clients and when we are in our peak period, we get literally thousands of enquiries per day.
-We have a digital system and a call centre that helps us to manage that.
+We are selling directly to clients and when we are in our peak period, we literally get thousands of enquiries per day.
+We have a digital ticketing system and a call centre that helps us to manage that.

 In March 2024, the Department of Basic Education released a report revealing insight around the country’s foundational learning sector, in partnership with UNESCO through its Global Education Monitoring department.
 In many cases, the report found learning outcomes to be “well below target”.